damianhakert/damianhakert.github.io/source/posts/2017-01-23-gitlab-2016-year-in-review.html.md

 > [GitLab 8.15 Release Post](https://about.gitlab.com/2016/12/22/gitlab-8-15-released/)

-Rounding off the year with GitLab 8.15, we finished the base of our idea-to-production toolset.
-Moving on to 2017, we'll be building on our current product to make it easier to use and more powerful.
+Rounding off the year with GitLab 8.15, we finished the base of our [idea-to-production](https://about.gitlab.com/2016/09/13/gitlab-master-plan/) toolset.
+Moving on to 2017, we'll build on our current product to make it easier to use and more powerful.

 ### Auto Deploy